AlexSSD7/linsk/README.md

 Because Linsk uses a native Linux VM, there are no limitations on what you can access.
 Anything that works on Linux will work under Linsk too (hence the Linux+Disk name).

+# Supported platforms

+## CPU architectures
+Linsk natively supports both amd64 (aka x86_64, Intel, AMD, etc.) and arm64 (aka aarch64, Apple M1/M2, and others).
+Although Linsk uses a virtual machine, CPU is never emulated but hardware accelerators like HVF (macOS), WHPX (Windows), and KVM (Linux) are used.

+## Operating systems

+* Windows
+* macOS
+* Linux (for development purposes, mostly)

+## Network file share backends

+Linsk relies on network file shares to expose files to the host machine.
+Below are the types of network shares Linsk supports:

+* SMB - The default for Windows.
+* AFP - The default for macOS.
+* FTP - An alternative backend.

 # Installation
 //TODO